 You can speak, in complete confidence, to an Information Officer in the Information and Advocacy section directly at 01 - 856 0088 , Monday - Friday 9.30 am to 5.00 pm.

 You can send your query directly to us by e-mail at email@example.com

 We welcome applications for membership from individual unemployed people.
 Benefits of membership include:

-- A FREE copy of the comprehensive welfare rights, training, education and jobseeking publication, Working for Work
+- A FREE copy, if requested of the comprehensive welfare rights, training, education and jobseeking publication, Working for Work

 - Access to the INOU's FREE , expert, confidential and impartial Welfare Rights Information services

 - A copy of the INOU's e-mailed newsletter, the E-Bulletin